bsotomayorg/UACh-MIN-Graph_NLP/README.md

 ---

-_This course was created as a section of the course "Data Mining and Learning", Master in Informatics program, [Austral University of Chile](http://www.ingenieria.uach.cl/postgrado/min.html), Faculty of Engineering Sciences, Chile.
+_This course was created as a section of the course "Data Mining and Learning", Master in Informatics program.
+[Austral University of Chile](http://www.ingenieria.uach.cl/postgrado/min.html), Faculty of Engineering Sciences, Chile.
 2023._